-- Mean: White wealth is 6.9x Black wealth - Median: White wealth is 7.8x Black wealth - There are many explanations in the common narrative. - Many do not stand up to scrutiny. - Government policies have contributed enormously this gap. - Racial dehumanizing permitted these policies. - Wealth endowments (parental wealth) are enormously important for determining own wealth in adulthood. - Policies that address this relationship are most likely to be effective. - Some form of policy intervention is likely necessary if the gap is to be closed.
+- The Black White wealth gap is enormous (2019) - Mean: White wealth is 6.9x Black wealth. - Median: White wealth is 7.8x Black wealth. - There are many explanations in the common narrative. - Many do not stand up to scrutiny. - Government policies have contributed enormously to this gap. - Racial dehumanizing permitted these policies. - Wealth endowments (parental wealth) are very important for determining own wealth in adulthood. - Policies that address this relationship are most likely to be effective. - Policy intervention is likely necessary to close the gap.